Hitchin' a Ride (Green Day song)

-"Hitchin' a Ride" is a song by American rock band Green Day.
-It was released in August 1997 as the first single from their fifth album, Nimrod, and is the second track on the album.
-The single reached number five on the US Billboard Modern Rock Tracks chart, number nine on the Billboard Mainstream Rock chart, and number 25 on the UK Singles Chart.
+"Hitchina Ride" is a song by American rock band Green Day.
+It was released in September 1997 as the first single from their fifth album, Nimrod, and is the second track on the album.
+The single reached number five on the US Billboard Modern Rock Tracks chart, number nine on the Billboard Mainstream Rock Tracks chart, and number 25 on the UK Singles Chart.

 The song was later featured as the fourteenth track on their International Superhits!
 (2001) and as the eighth track off of God's Favorite Band (2017).

 Reception

-PopMatters listed "Hitchin' a Ride" as the sixth best Green Day song, citing "Suiting its falling-off-the-wagon subject matter, "Hitchin’ a Ride" is a hellish yet exhilarating track that makes picking up a bottle look like probably not wisest idea one could have."
+PopMatters listed "Hitchin' a Ride" as the sixth best Green Day song, citing "Suiting its falling-off-the-wagon subject matter, 'Hitchin’ a Ride' is a hellish yet exhilarating track that makes picking up a bottle look like probably not wisest idea one could have."

 Music video

-The music video for "Hitchin' a Ride" was directed by Mark Kohr, the director that Green Day had favored throughout the Dookie and Insomniac singles.
-Coherently with the subject of the song, the music video shows the band performing in a scenery reminiscent of prohibition era, amongst suggestive characters in costumes.
+The music video for "Hitchin' a Ride", directed by Mark Kohr, premiered on MTV on October 16, 1997.
+Coherently with the subject of the song, the music video shows the band performing in a scenery reminiscent of Prohibition era, amongst suggestive characters in costumes.

 "Hitchin' a Ride" can also be found on International Superhits!, Bullet in a Bible and Greatest Hits: God's Favorite Band.
 The music video is included on International Supervideos!.